StevenLwcz/StevenLwcz.github.io/_posts/2024-10-21-A-Memory-View-Tui-Window-For-Gdb.md

 ---
 layout: post
 author: StevenLwcz
+description: Using the GDB Python API to create a memory view, where you can examine variables and other memory regions in a hex/text format similar to that in other IDEs.
 ---

+### Introduction

 Creating a memory view for GDB using the GDB Python API.

-### Introduction

 In this post we will turn the ```mv.py``` developed in the previous post to display the memory view in a TUI window.
 As normal, we will build on the framework we have developed in previous posts.